altuSemi/Cores-biriscv-AltuSOC/README.md

     fusesoc run --target=sim altusoc

 This will load a small example program into the biriscv ROM that sets teh 4 GPIO_O lsbits to 1 one after the other ,  turns them off in the same order and exits.
 The delay between each GPIO access is set to 300ms and measured with the biriscv emebeded timer.
-The code was developed based on this [riscv ASM tutorial] https://www.youtube.com/watch?v=tthKXGxAUjY&list=PL6noQ0vZDAdh_aGvqKvxd0brXImHXMuLY&index=6.
+The code was developed based on this [riscv ASM tutorial](https://www.youtube.com/watch?v=tthKXGxAUjY&list=PL6noQ0vZDAdh_aGvqKvxd0brXImHXMuLY&index=6).

 If you want to rerun the program without rebuilding the simulation model, you can add the --run parameter